2004 Chinese Grand Prix

 The 2004 Chinese Grand Prix (officially the 2004 Formula 1 Sinopec Chinese Grand Prix) was a Formula One motor race held on 26 September 2004 at the Shanghai International Circuit.
 It was Race 16 of 18 in the 2004 FIA Formula One World Championship and was the inaugural Chinese Grand Prix.

 The 56-lap race was won by Rubens Barrichello for the Ferrari team, from a pole position start.
 Jenson Button finished second for the BAR team, with Kimi Räikkönen third in a McLaren.
+It was Barrichello's last win for Ferrari and his last until the 2009 European Grand Prix for Brawn GP.

 Friday drivers

 The bottom 6 teams in the 2003 Constructors' Championship were entitled to run a third car in free practice on Friday.
 These drivers drove on Friday but did not compete in qualifying or the race.